-Microcalcifications or calcifications are mineral deposits that can be found in both non-cancerous and cancerous breast lesions.
+Microcalcifications or calcifications are calcium deposits that can be found in both non-cancerous and cancerous breast lesions.
 They can be seen both on mammograms and under the microscope.
 Because certain calcifications are found in areas containing cancer, their presence on a mammogram may lead to a biopsy of the area.
 Then, when the biopsy is done, the pathologist looks at the tissue removed to be sure that it contains calcifications.
 If the calcifications are there, the doctor knows that the biopsy sampled the correct area (the abnormal area with calcifications that was seen on the mammogram).

 Copyright 2017 Association of Directors of Anatomic and Surgical Pathology, adapted with permission by the American Cancer Society.